that0n3guy/Xenserver-After-Install/README.md

 A rc.local script that will autostart vapp's automatically on boot if they have "autostart" in the description of the vapps.
 Added to dom0 for your in xenserver-tweaks-after-dom0-install.sh.
 Found this on: http://www.virtues.it/2012/01/howto-autostart-xs-vapp/

+##earlynetfs
+Used to un-mount NFS mounts before NFS server is shutdown (see the "Note about NFS on xenserver" below).
+This is used if you're mounting NFS shares that the same server is exporting.
+Example, if you create an nfs share for ISO's and add that nfs share to xencenter (your basically mounting an nfs export on the same computer).
+That causes shutdown issues.

+To use this script, do the following:
+- Add the script to "/etc/init.d/earlynetfs", then run the following commands: chmod +x /etc/init.d/earlynetfs chkconfig --add earlynetfs

+#Note about NFS on xenserver
+One thing I have found with xcp 1.6 (probably xenserver as well) is that if your serving and NFS export from dom0 and mount it with dom0 (same server), it will shut down very very slow.
+This is because it will stop the NFS server before unmounting the NFS mounts.

+A solution to that is the "earlynetfs" script.... see the description for it above.

 #Notes from making the scripts

 ##Manual Steps - much of this is automated in the above scripts.